How to Create Kahoot Quiz [Easy Steps + No Coding] | Outgrow

-Now that you have filled all the buckets – the layout, template, title, questions, the next step is to simply publish your quiz.
+Now that you have filled all the buckets – the layout, template, title, and questions, the next step is to simply publish your quiz.
 Just make it live by clicking on the “Publish” button in the top right corner.

 2. Can you play a Kahoot-style Quiz without an app?